How to Tell if Ball Joints Are Bad

 If you suspect some problem in your ball joints, then you will need to jack up the car so that the wheel can rotate freely.
 If you try to check it without jacking up, you will only be able to check the upper ball joint, and not lower one.
 After raising the wheel off the ground, grab the bottom and top of the tire and try to move it in along a vertical axis.
 It should move only from side to side.
 If it rocks in or out, it indicates that your ball joints are bad and they need repair or replacement.
 For complete instructions, read how to check ball joints for wear.

-If you'd like to read similar articles to How to Tell if Ball Joints Are Bad, we recommend you browse around our Car Maintenance and Repair category.
+If you want to read similar articles to How to Tell if Ball Joints Are Bad, we recommend you visit our Car Maintenance and Repair category.